Anukiw2002/JAKTravels/README.md

 # JAK Travels - Authentic Sri Lankan Travel Experiences

+## Description

 JAK Travels is a comprehensive travel agency website specializing in authentic Sri Lankan tourism experiences.
-We offer expertly curated tours featuring cultural heritage sites, wildlife safaris, pristine beaches, and mountain adventures with customized itineraries and local insights.

-## Description

-JAK Travels is your gateway to discovering the vibrant heart of Sri Lanka.
-Our website provides a complete platform for travelers to explore and book immersive journeys that reveal the hidden treasures and timeless wonders of the beautiful island nation.
-From ancient cultural sites to pristine beaches, from misty mountains to wildlife sanctuaries, we curate experiences that capture the essence of Sri Lanka's magic.

 The website features a modern, responsive design with smooth animations, interactive elements, and comprehensive tour packages that cater to various travel preferences and budgets.

 ## Table of Contents
 - [Installation](#installation)